-22) DDS301 Pre-Clinical Operative Dentistry I
+22) DDS301 Pre-Clinical Operative Dentistry I (3 cr. /h.)

 The main components of this course are the principles of cavity preparation for the currently available restorations according to their physical and manipulative characteristics and the steps of cavity restorations.
 The restorative department during the two semesters of the third year provides them.